Skip to content

 import pytest

-def test_json_print(capsys) -> None:
+def test_json_output_is_valid(capsys) -> None:

-print(json.dumps({"key": "value"})) # Simulated program output
+print(json.dumps({"key": "value"}))

 captured = capsys.readouterr()

-assert captured.err == "", "Captured error should be empty!"
+assert captured.err == "", "Stderr should be empty"

-def test_main_no_configs() -> None:
+def test_main_raises_error_on_no_configs() -> None:

 with pytest.raises(RuntimeError) as error:

-assert "No configs provided." in str(error.value), "Expected RuntimeError was not raised!"
+assert "No configs provided." in str(error.value)

 What are best practices for writing unit tests?

-- Strive for at least 80% Code Coverage: This target helps ensure that the majority of your codebase is verified by tests, safeguarding against regressions and encourage a culture of quality.
+5. Aim for High Test Coverage: Strive for at least 80% code coverage.
+This ensures most of your codebase is validated and encourages a culture of quality.